SuvorovNM/DPN-Soundness-Verification/README.md

 The implemented relaxed-lazy soundness verification procedure consists of two steps:
 1. Constructing an ACG.
-2. Analyzing the ACG for the relaxed-lazy soundness properties.
+2. Analyzing the ACG for the relaxed-lazy soundness properties mentioned above.

 ## Interoperability

 DPN can be imported/exported in the PNMLX format.
 The XSD schema for this format is located at `DPN.Parsers/XsdSchemas/pnml.xsd`.
+Examples can be found at `DPN.Tests\TestData\`.

-Abstract state space structures (ARG/ACG/ACT) can be imported/exported in the ASML format.
-The XSD schema for this format is located at `DPN.Parsers/XsdSchemas/asml.xsd`.
+Abstract state space structures (ARG/ACG/ACT) can be imported/exported in the GraphML format.
+The XSD schema for this format is located at `DPN.Parsers/XsdSchemas/graphml.xsd`.
+Examples can be found at `DPN.Tests\TestData\`.

 Sample DPNs and abstract state space structures can be found at `Samples/`.